cariboulabs/cariboulite/README.md

 In our application, each ADC sample contains 13 bit (I) and 13 bit (Q), that are streamed with a maximal sample rate of 4 MSPS from the AT86RF215 IC.
 This channel requires 4 bytes (samples padded to 32-bit) per sample (and I/Q pair) => 16 MBytes/sec which are 128 MBits/sec.
 In addition to the 13 bit for each of I/Q, the Tx/Rx streams of data contain flow control and configuration bits.
 The modem (AT86RF215) IC by Microchip contains two RX I/Q outputs from its ADCs (one for each physical channel - sub-1GHz and 2.4GHz), and a single TX I/Q intput directed to the DACs.

+CaribouLite has been submitted to CrowdSupply and has been pre-launched!
+[Visit our page](https://www.crowdsupply.com/cariboulabs/cariboulite)

 # Hardware Revisions
 **A working prototype version** of the board ([REV1](hardware/rev1)) has been produced and tested to meet product requirements.
 In a meanwhile, a second revision of the board is being produced with the following main updates (see picture below):